MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/02-Manage-leads-opp.md

 ### Exercise 1 – Manage customers

 #### Task 1 – Creating Leads
-In this task, you will create three leads, one without company information and two with company information.
+In this task, you'll create three leads, one without company information and two with company information.

 1. Go to your Dynamics 365 Sales Hub application.
 Ensure you are in the Sales area, using the bottom left dropdown menu.

-1. In the left navigation, under the **Sales** group, select **Leads**.
+1. In the left pane, under the **Sales** group, select **Leads**.

 1. At the top of the **My Open Leads** pane, select **Read Only Grid** to change the type of view.